giraud/rescript-graph/README.md

 # Rescript-diagram

-Very easy to use automatic diagram layout component in react.
+Easy to use automatic diagram layout component in react.

 ![screenshot](screenshot.png)

 ## Goals

-I'm just playing with react-reconciler and an automatic diagram layout algo (currently using [dagre](https://github.com/dagrejs/dagre), it might change later).
+I'm just playing with react-reconciler (as a learning exercise) and an automatic diagram layout algo (currently using [dagre](https://github.com/dagrejs/dagre), it might change later since it is deprecated).

 - minimal dependencies
 - nodes are plain html dom nodes (limit svg to lines)